enebianca1/PharmaForce_Urgent_Opportunities/ONBD-34-Implement-Notifications.md

 Email notifications provide an additional layer of communication, ensuring users are informed even if they are not actively logged into Salesforce.
 Emails are sent to users involved with the urgent opportunity.

 ### Implementation
-A **Classic Email Template** was created to standardize the content of the email notifications.
-The template includes essential details such as the opportunity name, amount, and closing date.
+- A **Classic Email Template** was created to standardize the content of email notifications.
+The template includes details such as:

-The trigger logic was extended to:
+  - Opportunity Name
+  - Opportunity Amount
+  - Closing Date
+- The `UrgentOpportunityHandler` class handles email notification logic.
+The handler:
-- Send an email to the creator of the opportunity.
+  - Sends an email to the creator of the opportunity.
-- Notify other relevant users via email with the same details.
+  - Notifies other relevant users (e.g., account team members) via email with the same details.

-This ensures important updates reach the intended audience promptly and effectively.
+This ensures that critical updates reach the intended audience promptly and effectively.

 ---

 ## Trigger Workflow

 ### Functionality
-The trigger executes after an opportunity is inserted:
+The trigger is designed to execute after an opportunity is inserted.
+Its role is to:
-1. It checks if the opportunity is marked as urgent.
+1. Check if the opportunity meets the criteria for being urgent.
-2. Custom notifications are created and sent to relevant users.
-3. Email notifications are triggered for the creator and account team members.

-This automated workflow ensures a seamless process for notifying all stakeholders about critical opportunities.
+2. Delegate processing to the `UrgentOpportunityHandler` class by calling its method.

+This workflow ensures the trigger remains lightweight, while the handler class manages the notification logic.

 ---